GIS-S-mart/Benchmark-1_MBSE_for_Early_Validation_and_Verification/README.md

 ## Glossary

 To share a common undestanding of ambiguous concepts, contributors shall agree upon the following definitions:
 - Requirement:
-- Specification:
+- Specification: A set of requirements.
 - Validation: confirmation, through objective evidence, that the requirements for a specific indended use or application have been fulfilled.
-A system is able to accomplish its indended use, goals and objectives (i.e., meet stakeholder requirements) in the inteded operational environment.
+A system is able to accomplish its indended use, goals and objectives (i.e., meet stakeholder requirements) in the intended operational environment.
 The righ system was built.
 - Design: Definition of the architecture, system elements, interfaces, and other characteristics of a system or system element.
 - Verification: confirmation, through objective evidence, that specified requirements have been fulfilled.

 ## Requirements

+- The solution shall enable systems engineers to specify correct requirements.
+- The solution shall enable systems engineers to specify complete requirements.
-- The solution shall enable systems engineers to detect missing requirements
+- The solution shall enable systems engineers to specify correct specifications.
+- The Solution shall enable systems engineers to specify complete specifications.
-- The solution shall enable systems engineers to detect conflicting requirements
+- The solution shall enable systems engineers to demonstrate that the designs meets the specifications.
-- The solution shall enable systems engineers to verify that the design meets the requirements
+- The solution shall enable systems engineers to demonstrate that the implementations meets the specifications.
-- The solution shall enable systems engineers to trace requirements
+- The solution shall enable systems engineers to vertically trace requirements.
-- The solution shall enable systems enginners to ...
+- The solution shall enable systems engineers to horizontally trace requirements.
+- The solution shall enable stakeholders, especially end-users, to experience the intended operational environment and the systems properties (behavioural and tructural) with a high degree of realism

 ## Measures of performance